er-jpg/hn-ag/README.md

   * figure out how to test the list stories endpoint and the websocket
   * add first story when subscribe to websocket
   * ~~fix worker and data_service tests because the PubSub doesn't start with the ETS OTP app~~
+  * fix issue with docker database not creating default database on first startup

 ## Contributing